makersacademy/CV/README.md

 Makers' Academy feels fundamentally different to other educational experiences I've had.
 Learning is self-driven, and much of the learning experience comes from the near professional atmosphere of the learning where students are encouraged to work in pairs, engage in multiple group projects, and use Agile practices to closely mirror a real-world working environment.
 The experience feels more like 3 months of professional experience than an educational course.

-- Languages/tools learnt: **Ruby, Rails, JavaScript, React, RSpec, Jasmine** and the rest...
+- Languages/tools learnt: **Ruby, Rails, JavaScript, Node, React, RSpec, Jasmine...**

 - Makers' academy has driven me to learn the key concepts of programming at an intense pace, while still giving me the freedom to spend time consolidating topics or reading ahead to the next material.
 I am not afraid to take on new technology and build with a previously unknown tool.

 - The pair programming teaching model at Makers has made me a stronger programmer.
 I'm forced to work constantly with different people and adapt my workflow to suit their way of working and produce the best possible code.

+- The relentless focus on best working practises and Test Driven Development has made me into a devloper who feels ready to work within a team on real world exciting projects.

 #### Paremus OSGi Training course (June 2017)

 *[OSGi](https://www.osgi.org/) is a framework and set of guidelines that assists in creating and managing modular code in Java.*

 I took a training course run by Paremus Ltd which trained me in the basics of using OSGi with Java.
-I had no prior experience in Java before this so had to self teach before attending.
+I had no prior experience in Java before this so self taught before attending.
 This was a valuable experience learning alongside Senior Java developers from Credit Suisse and Computer Science students.

 #### Glasgow University 2012 - 2013 (Incomplete)
 ##### English Literature, Latin